 Ken Burns and Dayton Duncan have inspired thousands of people to visit the National Parks.
 Including The Park Chasers.
 Their historical book (and PBS documentary) inspired our best idea ever: to take our very first National Park vacation in 2010.
 This is a gorgeous coffee table book with full-color images of the best of the park system.

 This book was one of our favorite Christmas gifts and arguably one of the best photography collections of the parks ever produced.
 It is a must-have coffee table selection for anyone who enjoys the National Parks and scenic photography.

 It’s hard to imagine where our protected lands would be without President Theodore Roosevelt’s passion for the national parks.
 Douglas Brinkley’s careful history of Roosevelt’s conservation work should be on everyone’s stack for the #NPS100 Centennial celebration.

 Written by one of our 2019 Park Chaser Profiles, David Kroese, this is the first published narrative covering all 400+ National Park Service sites, a two-year adventure across every state and territory.
 Join David and experience the inherent marvels within America’s diverse landscapes and their fascinating human and natural history, revealed in engaging context, poetic descriptions, and heartfelt appreciation.
 The Centennial: A Journey Through America’s National Park System is an odyssey of self-discovery and fulfillment through the nation’s soul.

 We’ve used this guidebook on more trips than we can count.
-There’s a brand new edition out for 2021 with ALL the latest on park reservation systems and the best front-country camping.
+This edition has ALL the latest on park reservation systems and the best front-country camping.
 While it may not always capture our Park Chasing style, it is a good starting point to inspire trips and extra planning!

 Hands down the most popular way to get out in the parks is to go for a hike.
 Backpacker magazine put together this guide to the best hikes in the National Parks for the 2016 centennial.
 It has good day and multi-day hiking trips for all skill levels and interests.
 It will help every Park Chaser in planning their next National Park adventure.